Table of Contents[Hide][Show]

-A confused reader posted on my Facebook Wall yesterday about an article she had read by a certified nutritionist (CN) about the dangers of eating nuts and that nuts are not a healthy human food.
+A confused reader posted on social media recently about an article she had read by a certified nutritionist (CN) about the dangers of eating nuts and that nuts are not a healthy human food.

 What?
 Nuts not healthy?